NAT Environments

 NAT ID for Managed Devices Behind PAT

-NAT ID for Management Center Behind PAT
+NAT ID for Cloud-Delivered Firewall Management Center Behind PAT

-NAT ID for management center Behind PAT
+NAT ID for Cloud-Delivered Firewall Management Center Behind PAT